nesaku/BiblioReads/README.md

 ### Why Is This Missing Functionality?

-If you have a certain feature that you would like to see, feel free to open an issue on GitHub
+If you have a certain feature that you would like to see, feel free to open an issue on GitHub or Codeberg.

 ---

 ## Comparison

-Comparing BiblioReads to Goodreads.
+Comparing BiblioReads to Goodreads

 ### Speed